 “The kōan serves as a surgical tool used to cut into and then break through the mind of the practitioner… Kōans aren’t just puzzles that your mind figures out suddenly and proclaims, “Aha! the answer is three!”
 They wait for you to open enough to allow the space necessary for them to enter into your depths—the inner regions beyond knowing (2).”

 Zen Master Philip Kapleau shares that the period of despair is usually not short.
 Meditating on a kōan could keep a student sitting for hours, weeks, or months in contemplation.

 “The role of the kōan is not to lead us to satori (enlightenment), but, on the contrary, to make us lose our way and drive us to despair (3).”

 The British-American philosopher Alan Watts helped bring these brain enigmas to a wider audience through his Zen-haiku-kōan infused beat poetry.
 He wrote that the kōans are not about asking impressive questions, but rather about guiding the student toward self-discovery:

 “..not by looking out of the corner of your eye to see if everybody else is getting the same results as you or by trying to find out what others have already discovered.
 It is achieved by going down into one’s own inner, secret place, and asking there for a direct encounter with the world, independent of convention (3).”

 Examples of popular Zen kōans

-Of the 1700 kōans, you could spend a lifetime attempting to consider all of them (and perhaps another lifetime choosing where to start).
+With 1700 kōans available, it would take a lifetime to consider them all and even longer to decide where to begin.
 There are a few popular kōans that can help you get your feet wet:

 - When both hands are clapped a sound is produced; listen to the sound of one hand clapping (1).